two-hundred/celerity-docs/plugin-framework/docs/plugin-system.md

 On a graceful shutdown of the plugin, the plugin will deregister itself with the "Plugin Service" and the Deploy Engine will remove the plugin client from it's in-memory store.

-When an unrecoverable error occurs in the plugin during registration or the plugin becomes unreachable, the Deploy Engine will kill the plugin process.
-It will then attempt to restart the plugin process up to a maximum of 5 times (as per the default configuration).
-The retry limit is configurable via the `CELERITY_DEPLOY_ENGINE_PLUGIN_LAUNCH_RETRY_LIMIT` environment variable.
+When a plugin hasn't registered itself with the host after a pre-determined deadline, the Deploy Engine will kill the plugin process.
+It will then attempt to restart the plugin process up to a maximum of 4 times (5 launch attempts as per the default configuration).
+The attempt limit is configurable via the `CELERITY_DEPLOY_ENGINE_PLUGIN_LAUNCH_ATTEMPT_LIMIT` environment variable.
+If the plugin still hasn't registered itself after the maximum number of attempts, the Deploy Engine will log an error and exit with a non-zero exit code.
+The Deploy Engine does not carry on as all installed plugins are required to be registered before the Deploy Engine can continue to ensure it can not get into an unrecoverable state.

 ## Plugin Method Error Handling